The-Compilers/CryptoYard/backend/README.md

 returned from the method `CYService.onEvent`, therefore, a child class overriding the `onEvent` method must NOT process the received `EAppLifecycle` event.

+## Direct service-service communication

+Services are allowed to call methods for each other directly, as long as method calls are immutable - read-only operations which don't make any changes to the state of the service.
+For example, a `TraderService` could call a method from `TickerPriceService` to find actual price for a specific coin.

 ## Current state and possible future extensions

 Currently, message class is used as a topic, but later there could be hierarchical topics.